shivamkumar-00/Calculator/README.md

 # Calculator
-A simple Calculator build using HTML , CSS and Javascript
+A simple Calculator built using HTML , CSS and Javascript